ViniciusCalil/C_sharp/List_Subtree_File_Names/README.md

-#List the Files and Subdirectory of a Subtree.
+# List the Files and Subdirectories of a Subtree.

 This project is a WINDOWS FORMS APPLICATION and was written for .NET Framework, Version=v4.6 .